 The youngest daughter is Linda, who lives on the slopes of Table Mountain in Cape Town with her husband Eddie.
 Linda is a computer scientist who manages R&D activities for a supplier of telecommunications equipment.
 They have two daughters, Mia and Kayla.
 Both are embarking on university studies.

 While Alewyn continued to pursue his meteorological research until his death in his late seventies, he was not only concerned with his field of study.
 He was an active practicing Christian.
 At his funeral, Dr Louw Alberts, a life-long friend and well-known academic and senior civil servant in South Africa, mentioned that Alewyn had been the only director-general in the civil service who routinely opened meetings in prayer.
 He summarised Alewyn as "a man in whom there was no guile".

 For as long as I can remember, my parents were involved in a regular Sunday Bible study group.
 My dad always assumed responsibility in the Christian milieu, and continued to do so to his death.

 He was involved with the Institute of World Concerns, a UK-based Christian charity for which he was southern African director.
 His role was one of social research, to ensure that contributions from the Institute were used to greatest effect.
 In this capacity, he was one of the first individuals to organise a conference on the subject of AIDS.
 During the mid-Eighties, few realised the extent of the problem, and he brought together role players from government, the community and the medical fraternity to formulate strategies to deal with the pandemic.
-With the benefit of hindsight, it is clear that his concern was not misplaced, and Government would have done well to heed the timeous call.
+With the benefit of hindsight, it is clear that his concern was not misplaced, and government would have done well to heed the timeous call.

 Thinking back, my overriding impression is not one of a hot-shot academic or a brilliant career man.
 While it is true that he had impressive abilities and achievements in a wide range of fields, his intellect was not his most striking feature.
 He had a wonderful sense of humour, and had a supreme sense of priority and balance.
 He truly had time for the little things in life.

 This piece is being completed just a few weeks after his death.
 The sense of loss has not passed, and I still occasionally find myself absent-mindedly reaching for the phone to share something with him, only to replace the handset with a sigh.
 However, my most intense feeling is not one of grief.
-It is one of gratefulness, for the privilege of having had a father and mentor who truly submitted himself to his Maker.
+It is one of gratitude, for the privilege of having had a father and mentor who truly submitted himself to his Maker.
 He made the most of his 76 years on earth.
 It was a privilege to have been able to spend almost four decades with him.

 Soli Deo Gloria!